mpmontesb/SafeWay/README.md

 RPI Web Server gets the data on earth of the sensors and send it to the app.

 Android Bluetooth contains the code of the Android app via bluetooth.

+GeoWeather contains the code of the Android app via internet.